peterklipfel/personal_site_hugo/content/about.md

 draft: false
 ---

 My name is Peter Klipfel, and I have many interests.
-I currently love my work at [Geodesic](geodesic.tech) where I am building out the future of virtual experiences.
+I currently love my work at [Mantium](https://mantiumai.com) where I am helping people use cutting edge AI safely and effectively.

 When I'm not at work, I enjoy:

 * Microbiology and biotechnology
-* Unreal Engine
+* Making music (piano and Ableton)
+* A select few video games
 * Climbing
 * Riding my motorcycle - specifically adventure riding
 * Anything involving snow